LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 * *`/datum/gas_mixture/var/temperature`* - Measured in kelvins.
 Useful constants are T0C and T20C for 0 and 20 degrees Celsius respectively, and TCMB,the temperature of space and the lower bound for temperature in atmos.
 * *`/datum/gas_mixture/var/volume`* - Measured in liters.

+While we're on the subject, `/datum/gas_mixture` has two subtypes.
+The first is `/datum/gas_mixture/turf`, which exists for literally one purpose.
+When a turf is empty, we want it to have the same heat capacity as space.
+This lets us achieve that by overriding `heat_capacity()`

+The second is `/datum/gas_mixture/immutable`, which itself has two subtypes.
+The type is built to allow for gasmixtures that serve as infinite sources of "something", which can't be changed or mutated.
+It's used by `/datum/gas_mixture/immutable/space`, which implements some particular things for `heat_capacity()` and some optimizations for gas operations.
+It's also implemented by `/datum/gas_mixture/immutable/planetary`, which is used for planetary turfs, and has some code that makes actually having a gasmix possible.

 ##### Gas List
 * *`gases[path][MOLES]`* - Quantity of a particular gas within a mixture.
 * *`gases[path][GAS_META][META_GAS_NAME]`* - The long name of a gas, ex.
 "Oxygen" or "Hyper-noblium"